hujhax/austin-improv-wiki/Dubbed Indemnity.md

 It was a challenging format for performers.
 A common pitfall was to simply narrate what was going on onscreen.
 The best way to combat this was typically to pick some *arbitrary* thing for the scene to be about (say, trying to cook a hot dog), and sticking to that topic no matter what happened, interpreting anything that happened onscreen as part of that tack.

 ## History
 *Dubbed Indemnity* debuted as part of *[[The Wheel]]* in September of 2010.
 Unfortunately, the video production required for *Dubbed Indemnity* became untenable, and [[Roy Janik]] retired the format in September of 2011.
-A number of different one-off events happened in its monthly time slot until it was replaced by *[[Maestro|Maestro RAW]]* in January 2012.
+A number of different one-off events happened in its monthly time slot until it was replaced by *[[Maestro Raw]]* in January 2012.

 ## Media
 * 10/22/10: [http://vimeo.com/16618448 Video.]